UCSBCarpentry/2019-01-25-UCSBLibrary/README.md

   - 1/23 team session
     - in rm 1312 to practice with a/v equipment
   - [1/18 email sent](pre-email-1.md)
+  - Wednesday am: pre-email-2 to attendees
-  - send survey results to team
+  - Thursday: send survey results to team

 ## Day of ##
  - Remind learners to use sticky notes to give feedback